Grand Superior Lodge Destination Wedding

 A great dinner and dancing all night long closed out this wonderful wedding day for Aleks and Brycen.
 But Joannie & I weren’t done creating images yet.

 Light Painting Wedding Photography

 Whenever we can, Joannie and I are now creating light painting wedding photographs.
-As far as we can tell via Google searches, we are the only wedding photographers in the country producing these unique light painted wedding photos.
+As far as we can tell via Google searches, we are the only light painting wedding photographers in the world producing these unique light painted wedding photos.
 Yes, there are many photographers doing sparklers and setting steel wool on fire and stuff like that, but nothing like we’re creating for our couples.

 Rain, Rain, Go Away!

 A light painted wedding photograph takes Joannie & I about 30 to 40 minutes to photograph under ideal conditions.
 Well, rain is definitely NOT even close to ideal conditions!
 I know Joannie thought I was nuts for even trying this on the eve of her birthday.
 But when I see something I want, I usually try to get it.
 After all, I’ve got her for more than 31 years now!

 I wrote this blog post that tells the rest of the story, it contains a very short movie that takes you from the start to the finish creating Aleks and Brycen’s pretty wedding photography light painting.
 It’s fun, please check it out.